Landfill Sydney 🚯: The Future Of Landfill In Australia?

 One of the issues this creates is that even though we have a growing population – we are living in very small pockets of our vast country.
 This creates serious issues for landfill availability such as free Sydney landfill sites and potential sites.

 Australia is classified by any measure as one of the most urbanised societies on earth – which is amazing when you consider the sheer size of Australia and the beautiful countryside we have to enjoy!
+This of course means that free landfill Sydney space is at a premium.

 In some ways – a small island like Hong Kong could not seem any more different to us and our situation – however, when it comes to future of Sydney landfill sites and the lack of free Sydney landfill sites available- it may be a very good predictor.